 Consultant will review the 2013 MWH report and evaluate whether the downstream sediment disposal site can be expanded to accommodate dredging the reservoir to original capacity.
 Considerations include:

-- dam safety; - sustainability; - impacts to local residents from construction traffic; - potential benefits to downstream aquatic habitat (e.g., from sorting gravels and placing them downstream); - effects on steelhead passage over LPD and through the reservoir; - municipal and environmental benefits from an increased water supply.
+- maintaining dam safety; - sustainability; - impacts to local residents from construction traffic; - effects to downstream channel geometry and habitat for steelhead; - effects on steelhead passage over LPD and through the reservoir; - municipal and environmental benefits from an increased water supply.

 3b) Dredge and place sediment off the Cal-Am property for storage.
 The Consultant will described dredging the reservoir to original capacity and transporting some or all reservoir sediment to an offsite area.
 With this alternative, existing public roads within Cachagua Valley would not be used (i.e., Nason Road, Cachagua Road and Tassajara Road); however, the concept of building a new road or conveyor system on private property could be evaluated.
 This concept could be combined with placement of a portion of material on the Cal-Am property and the remainder off-site.
 It is expected that many of the same considerations as Alternative 3a would apply.
 Figure 4 shows the approximate location of Cal-Am owned parcels in the vicinity of LPD.

-- 4) Reservoir storage expansion The Consultant will describe an expansion of surface storage to [volume TBD] with a rubber dam, small dam raise at the existing dam, or build a new dam downstream that would inundate the existing dam at a new level to be determined, or expand surface storage with a combination of methods.
-Considerations include: - dam safety; - sustainability, especially of surface storage; - local impacts, including from alternatives extending into Ventana Wilderness area or from additional inundation downstream of LPD; - downstream geomorphology; - effects on steelhead passage over a dam and through the reservoir; - water availability analysis (i.e., what effects would alternatives have on instream flows); - municipal and environmental benefits from an increased water supply.
+4) Reservoir storage expansion - The Consultant will describe an expansion of surface storage of up to 9,000 AF with a rubber dam, small dam raise at the existing dam, or with construction of a new dam downstream at the elevation of the existing dam (i.e., elev. = 1040 NGVD) that would inundate the existing dam, or expand surface storage with a combination of methods.
+Considerations include:

+- maintaining dam safety; passage of the PMF; - sustainability, especially of surface storage; - local impacts from traffic and noise; - effects to downstream channel geometry and habitat for steelhead; - effects on steelhead passage over a dam and through the reservoir; - water availability analysis (i.e., what effects would alternatives have on instream flows); - municipal and environmental benefits from an increased water supply.